 You might think that turning on your ceiling fans in order to save money on heating makes no sense, but hear me out on this one.
 When you turn on your fans in reverse, they will actually draw the warm air throughout the house – helping to circulate it and keep it warmer.

 Dress Warm At Home

-If you live in a cold climate and you can walk around in your house in a t-shirt and shorts comfortably, you’re wasting money!
+If you live in a cold climate and you can walk around your house in a t-shirt and shorts comfortably, you’re wasting money!
 If you wear warm clothing indoors during the winter, you will be able to keep your thermostat several degrees cooler and you will save yourself a lot of money over the winter.